BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 ## Unit 5 Heuristics, Greedy approaches
 - Heuristic, produce a solution that's faster to solve problem in hand.
 For example, if we know the direction of the destination, we can design the heuristic that move only in the direction, although this may be worse.
 A good heuristic provides a gain and is of the limited complexity.
 - Greedy Approach: The purpose of a greedy algorithm is to approximate the solution to a problem by a succession of locally optimal solutions.
-In TSP, we always choose to go for the edge with the shortest distance until reached the destination, which results in $O(|V|^{2})$.
+In TSP, we always chose to go for the edge with the shortest distance until reached the destination, which results in $O(|V|^{2})$.
 - An example in which greedy algorithm is optimal.
 > Consider the problem of returning coins after a payment.
 We wish to return a certain amount of change in euros, and we've got the following pieces: 1c, 2c, 5c, 10c, 20c, 50c, 1€, 2€.
 The aim is to use as few coins as possible.